ramsharma1999/Express/README.md

 # Backend Assignment
 ### Introduction
 This is written in nodejs by using express framework.
-Here are two file one is app.js and other is employees.js  This provides the list of employess when the Get method is hit and there is another method which provides the particular employee information on the basis of id of employee.
+Here are two file one is app.js and other is user.js  This provides the list of employess when the Get method is hit and there is another method which provides the particular employee information on the basis of id of user.

 ### Steps to run
 1. The app is run through the following command in the terminal window: